 Bet you didn’t realize an ingredient is missing from your favorite peach pie. 😉

-This one ingredient transforms a good peach pie into the BEST PEACH PIE.
+One ingredient transforms a good peach pie into the BEST PEACH PIE.
 Adding a few teaspoons of minced fresh ginger adds a completely upgraded flavor.
 With fresh ginger and big juicy chunks of peaches, this buttery peach pie wins all the awards for best peach pie.
 You’ll never make regular peach pie again!

 Fresh peaches are best for peach pie, though you can get away with unsweetened frozen peaches.
-If using frozen, thaw, chop, and blot them dry before using.
+If using frozen peaches, thaw, chop, and blot them dry before using.
 Canned peaches are not ideal as they’re already too soft and mushy.

 The best fresh peaches for peach pie are the same I recommend for peach bread.
-You want slightly firm (not hard) with zero bruises or soft spots.
-Your best bet is to purchase or pick about 9-10 firm peaches, then let them sit in a paper bag for 1-2 days to slightly ripen.
+You want slightly firm (not hard) peaches with zero bruises or soft spots.
+Your best bet is to purchase or pick about 9-10 firm peaches, then let them sit in a paper bag for 1-2 days to ripen.
 Some may have soft spots after this time, so that is why I suggest buying a couple more than you will actually need.
-Eat the others or throw them in the smoothie like I did!
+Eat the others or add them to a smoothie.

-Now here’s the real trick: Cut the peaches into chunks, not slices.
-Slices bake into mush; chunks keep their delicious soft texture.
+My tip for cutting peaches: Cut the peaches into chunks, not slices.
+Slices bake into mush, while chunks keep their delicious soft texture.
 We want delicious soft texture!